Questions? AskAuckland

 Admission

-1 In order to be admitted to this degree, a student must have:
+1 In order to be admitted to this degree, an applicant must have:

-a (i) completed the requirements for a relevant Bachelors degree with honours from this University with a Grade Point Average of 5.0 or higher across 60 points above Stage III, or the equivalent as approved by Senate or its representative
+a completed the requirements for a relevant Bachelors (Honours) degree from this University with a Grade Point Average of 5.0 or higher, or have equivalent prior study

 or

-(ii) (a) completed the requirements for a relevant Bachelors degree with honours from this University, or the equivalent as approved by Senate or its representative
+c (i) completed the requirements for a relevant Bachelors (Honours) degree from this University, or have equivalent prior study

 and